 When the White House finally released images of bin Laden, it was a set of videos of him in when he was still alive in his compound.
 They're an odd set, displayed for their supposed propaganda value.
 I watched one television commentator proclaim that the footage of bin Laden watching televised news footage of himself demonstrated his utter narcissism, and that maybe the case.
 But what could be seen was the complete opposite of the colossal military might that was bought to bare against him: An old man fiddling with the controls, confined to his own house, far more fragile than the Navy SEALs sent in to kill him.
 This bin Laden had become a small, plaintive figure.
 And this was the devil that the free world had gone to war with for almost a decade.

 Update: Ruben Bolling makes a reference to the videos in this cartoon.

-Manga-jutsu may not be the most penetrating analysis of the medium, but at least Boucq did recognize just how unusual and innovative manga was for contemporaneous Western readers looking for an alternative.
+Manga-jutsu may not be the most penetrating analysis of the Japanese medium, but at least Boucq recognised just how unusual and innovative manga was for contemporaneous Western readers searching for alternatives.
 Plus we get to see Spider-Man use the "Punch of Fong" on Superman.

 |Savage Dragon #145|

 Sean Kleefeld reminds us that contrary to popular comic book portrayals, bin Laden wasn't just another two dimensional villain: